evez12/My-Restaurant/README.md

 The `Package by Feature` approach is chosen for the following reasons:

 ### a) Future Transition to Microservices
-This approach simplifies the transition to a microservices architecture, where each feature can be converted into an independent service without affecting other modules.
+Organizing the codebase by feature simplifies the transition to a microservices architecture.
+Each feature is self-contained, allowing it to be extracted into an independent service with minimal changes to other parts of the application.
+This modular structure reduces interdependencies, making the application easier to scale and adapt to future requirements.

 ### b) High Cohesion and Low Coupling
-- **High Cohesion:** Ensures that all classes and components within a feature package are closely related and work together seamlessly.
-- **Low Coupling:** Minimizes dependencies between different feature packages, making the application more modular and easier to manage.
+- **High cohesion and low coupling are essential principles in software design that enhance modularity, maintainability, and scalability.**
+- **High Cohesion:** High Cohesion ensures that elements within a module are closely related and work together to achieve a single purpose.
+In the Package by Feature approach, all classes and components related to a specific feature, such as Order, Reservation, or User, are grouped together.
+This improves understandability and reusability, as the functionality within each package is focused and directly related.

+- **Low Coupling:** Low Coupling minimizes dependencies between different feature packages.
+Each package is designed to operate independently, reducing the ripple effects of changes.
+This makes the system more robust and easier to maintain, as updates to one package are less likely to impact others.
+Additionally, this structure supports scalability and aligns well with a microservices architecture, where each service can function as an independent unit.
 ---

 ## How to Use

 ### Prerequisites
 - Ensure you have Java and Maven installed.
-- Set up a compatible database (e.g., MySQL or PostgreSQL) and configure the application properties accordingly.
+- Set up a compatible database (I used PostgreSQL) and configure the application properties accordingly.
 - Use a modern browser for the best user experience.

 ### Steps to Run